 Finding Low Cost and Free Book Appraisals

-- Search eBay.
+Search eBay for similar sold titles.
 It is a great way to see what items are selling for on a national level.
 You should search the completed auctions as well as the current auctions to get an idea of the price the book sold for.
 It is best if you take notes and keep track of the prices the book sold for over a period of time.
-Even if you can't find your exact copy you should be able to get an idea of the desirability of the book.
+Even if you can't find your exact copy, you should be able to get an idea of the desirability of the book.

-- Next do a search on several sites that specialize in locating antique, collectible, and hard to find books such as Amazon, AbeBooks, and Vintage Books.
-This should give you an idea what the books are being sold for.
+Next, do a rare book search on several sites that specialize in locating antique, collectible, and hard to find books such as Amazon, AbeBooks, and Vintage Books.
+This should give you an idea of whether your book is common or very rare and what the books are being sold for.

 Hopefully you will now have a low price and a high price.
-Your book should fit in this range.
+For instance, if your book sells on eBay in rough condition for $40 and on AbeBooks in excellent condition for $500, you know your book should fit somewhere in this range.
 This is where your notes about the condition of your book will come in.
 Is it in near perfect condition?
 Then it should fall on the high end of the scale.
-If it is in tattered condition then it will be on the low end.
+If it is in tattered condition, then it will be on the low end.

 The old saying that you get what you pay for holds true in appraisals as well.
 While it is very possible to get a ballpark figure, a free appraisal should not be taken too seriously.
 Here is why: